Overview

 If you do not have someone to take you home and stay with you overnight, your procedure might be cancelled.

-If you cannot arrange for someone to collect you, please contact the endoscopy unit to discuss alternative arrangements.
+If you cannot arrange for someone to collect you, contact the endoscopy unit to discuss other options.

 Having an enema